fisehara/balena-imx8-mcu-loader/m4ctrl/README.md

 root@imx6sxsabresd:~# ./m4ctrl --deploy=hello_world.bin

 ### 4. Known limitations:
-1. Cortex M4 should be started from u-boot on imx6 and imx7 platforms.
+1. Cortex M4 should be started from u-boot on imx6 and imx7 platforms and from imx8mm.
 2. Due to known hardware TLB issue, sometimes the application will block on IMX8QM.